 As the composting process proceeds, the internal temperature inside the windrows is between 130 - 160 degrees.
 The compost is continually monitored for heat and moisture levels to ensure proper composting.
 The entire process takes around 100 days.

-Back to parks and homes around Boise
+Back to homes and parks around Boise